MovingtoMars/Passambler/README.md

 # Passambler
-Passambler is a simple general purpose language.
+Passambler is a simple general purpose programming language.

 ## Examples
 A simple Hello World program looks like this: